THINGS TO DO IN BELFAST

 Tips for Choosing the Right Tour

-• Length & number of stops: A 3-hour tour with 5 stops offers a great balance between exploration and comfort.
+• Length & number of stops: A 3-hour tour with several tastings offers a great balance between exploration and comfort.

 • Starting point: Tours that begin at markets like St George’s provide authentic local context.